RangerMauve/dat-website-workshop/README.md

 ## Description

+The current state of the web is giant silos of data from giant corporations that don't care about your privacy.
+Creating something on your own terms means hosting hardware, learning "back end" programming, and all sorts of barriers to entry.

-Decentralized and P2P technology has gotten really popular, but it's still mostly in the realm of nerds and cryptocurrency buffs.
-However, the distributed web is actually a lot easier to work with that you might expect.
+Luckily, decentralized and P2P technology has gotten really popular.
+The distributed web is actually a lot easier to work with that you might expect, and doesn't require any "back end" experience.
 Dat is a P2P protocol that makes it easy to share and update files over a Peer To Peer network.
 What's more, people can create websites with it directly from a web browser.

 This workshop will walk people through publishing their first P2P website using [Dat](https://dat.foundation/) and some retro-feeling HTML.
 Bring your laptop or phone and expect garrish colors, obnoxious GIFs, and the `<marquee>` element.